Southampton-RSG-Training/intro-to-hpc/episodes/1_intro_to_hpc_systems.md

 ![Outsourcing Computational Tasks: many of the tasks we perform daily using computers are outsourced to remote servers ](fig/server.svg){width="20%"}

-When the task to solve becomes too computationally heavy, the operations are typically out-sourced from your local laptop or desktop to elsewhere.
+When the task to solve becomes too computationally heavy, the operations can be out-sourced from your local laptop or desktop to elsewhere.

 Take for example the task to find the directions for your next conference.
 The capabilities of your laptop are typically not enough to calculate that route in real time, so you use a website, which in turn runs on a computer that is almost always a machine that is not in the same room as you are.
 Such a remote machine is generically called a server.